Telegraph Avenue (novel)

 Telegraph Avenue is a novel by Michael Chabon, published on September 11, 2012.
-An extensive excerpt from the enhanced e-book edition was released online on July 25, 2012.
+An enhanced e-book edition was released online on July 25, 2012.
 The novel's setting is North Oakland and Berkeley, California.
 The title refers to Telegraph Avenue, which runs through both cities.

 Plot

 Set in 2004, Archy Stallings, who is black, and Nat Jaffe, who is Jewish, are proprietors of Brokeland Records, a record shop located in north Oakland for twelve years.
 Their used vinyl business is threatened by ex-NFL superstar Gibson Goode's planned construction of his second Dogpile Thang megastore two blocks away.
 They feel betrayed because their local city councilman, Chandler Flowers, has switched sides, and now supports Dogpile.

-A subplot concerns their wives, Gwen Shanks and Aviva Roth-Jaffe, who are partners in Berkeley Birth Partners, a midwifery business.
+A subplot concerns their wives, Gwen Shanks and Aviva Roth-Jaffe, who together run Berkeley Birth Partners, a midwifery.
 A home birth goes wrong, the mother is rushed to the hospital, and the attending physician, after taking care of the mother, insults Gwen in a racially tinged manner.
 She blows up, and the doctor has the hospital start procedures to drop Gwen and Aviva's hospital privileges.

 Another storyline concerns Luther Stallings, Archy's father, an actor in blaxploitation films in the 70s.
 He was never a part of Archy's life, and Archy wants nothing to do with him.
 Luther has been in and out of jail and on and off drugs since his acting career ended, has been clean for over a year, and he keeps himself trim.
 He is involved with his former co-star Valetta Moore.

 Luther had been best friends with Chandler in the old days.
 Their friendship came to an end, after Luther abetted Chandler in the murder of a drug dealer.
 Luther is trying to exploit his knowledge in order to finance the making of a film.

 Another storyline concerns Julius Jaffe, Nat and Aviva's 14-year-old son, and his new best buddy, Titus Joyner, who has shown up from Texas after his grandmother died.
 Titus, it turns out, is Archy's long lost son.
 His arrival is the last straw in Gwen's relationship with Archy.

 Setting up a gig for a fundraiser for an Illinois politician, Barack Obama, running for U.S. Senate, Archy learns of the death of Cochise Jones, Archy's spiritual father, and Archy fills in.
 Obama is impressed with the performance, and tells Gwen he admires Archy's dedication to doing what he loves.
 Gwen takes those words to heart, and resolves to stand up for herself.
 The first stand she takes is to walk out on Archy.

 The funeral for Jones is held in the store.
 Plans are made, people get drunk, and the stage is set for shaking up everyone's future.